Mustafizur Rahman Siddiqi

 Mustafizur Rahman Siddiqi (1 March 1925 – 6 February 1992) was a Bangladeshi entrepreneur, politician and diplomat.
 He set up a number of manufacturing and finance businesses during the 1960s.
-He played a prominent role in the Bangladesh Liberation War of 1971, organising resistance within Bangladesh and travelling to the US to represent the Bangladesh Government in exile.
-He became Minister of Commerce and Foreign Trade in the newly formed state, and ambassador to the US and Mexico.
+He played a prominent role in the Bangladesh Liberation War of 1971, organising resistance within Bangladesh and travelling to the U.S. to represent the Bangladesh Government in exile.
+He became Minister of Commerce and Foreign Trade in the newly formed state, and ambassador to the U.S. and Mexico.

 Early life

 Siddiqi was born on 1 March 1925 in Sitakunda, Chittagong (then East Bengal, now Bangladesh).
 He was the son of Mohammad Hossain Chowdhury.
 After his schooling in Sitakunda, he pursued higher education in Calcutta, India.
 He completed his M.Com. from Calcutta University in 1947.
 He served as lecturer at Dhaka University from 1948 to 1950.
 He then went on to take a degree in commerce from London University and followed with the final examination of the Institute of Chartered Accountants of England and Wales in 1954.
 He was elected a member of both the Royal Economic Society and the Royal Statistics Society.